 This is why we strongly advocate betting on the high performance of Python - combined with the Django framework - for so many different projects.
 But even within this powerful combination, there is always room for improvement.
-So, today I want to share a short cheat sheet with tips on how to make your Python/Django app work to bring you even better results.
+So, today I want to share a short cheat sheet with 8 Python and Django performance optimization tips to make your better and to bring you even better results.

 1. Database optimization

-There are a few things you may need to keep an eye on, if you want to get the best performance from your database.
+There are a few things you may need to keep an eye on, if you want to get the best performance from your database in Python and Django apps.
 Within the SQL server, you need to take care of creating and running:

 2. Code optimization